 Getting your Utah Real Estate License is the first step to becoming a real estate agent in Utah.
 Nowadays, this process can be done almost entirely online.
-You’ll still need to take your license exam in person, but the rest of the process can be completed entirely online!
+You will still need to take your Utah real estate license exam in person, but the rest of the process can be completed entirely online!

 Becoming a real estate agent in Utah is as simple as getting your license, finding a broker sponsor, and getting to work selling real estate!
 As long as you fulfill the below requirements, you are already on your way to your goal.

 The requirements to become a real estate agent in Utah are:

 - Be a citizen of the United States or a lawfully admitted alien

 - Hold a high school diploma or its equivalent

 - Not had a felony in the last five years or a misdemeanor involving fraud, misrepresentation, theft, or dishonesty within the last three years, starting from the time of conviction/plea or completion of any jail/prison sentence